usaszerelem/rbac/readme.txt

 To check if Redis is running:
 redis-cli ping

-If you don't want/need a background service you can just run: mongod --config /usr/local/etc/mongod.conf

 To start mongodb/brew/mongodb-community now and restart at login: brew services start mongodb/brew/mongodb-community